turbot/steampipe-docs/docs/develop/ai-tools/writing-tables.md

 # Steps

 1. Build the plugin using `make dev` to compile a plugin if available, else use `make`.
 2. Check if the Steampipe service is running with `steampipe service status`.
-  - If it's not running, start it using `steampipe service start`.
-  - If it is already running, restart it using `steampipe service restart`.
+If it's not running, start it using `steampipe service start`, else restart it using `steampipe service restart`.
 3. Test if the Steampipe MCP server is available by running the `steampipe_table_list` tool.
 4. Verify the table exists in the schema and basic querying works using the guidelines below.